awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-suspend-resume-processes.md

 # Suspending and Resuming Scaling Processes<a name="as-suspend-resume-processes"></a>

 You can suspend and then resume one or more of the scaling processes for your Auto Scaling group\.
-This can be useful when you want to investigate a configuration problem or other issue with your web application and then make changes to your application, without invoking the scaling processes\.
+This can be useful for investigating a configuration problem or other issues with your web application and making changes to your application without invoking the scaling processes\.

 Amazon EC2 Auto Scaling can suspend processes for Auto Scaling groups that repeatedly fail to launch instances\.
-This is known as an *administrative suspension*, and most commonly applies to Auto Scaling groups that have been trying to launch instances for over 24 hours but have not succeeded in launching any instances\.
+This is known as an *administrative suspension*\.
+It most commonly applies to Auto Scaling groups that have been trying to launch instances for over 24 hours but have not succeeded in launching any instances\.
 You can resume processes suspended for administrative reasons\.

 **Topics**
 + [Scaling Processes](#process-types)